Jeu de temps / Times Play 2021 (JTTP 2021)

 Submission Criteria and Rules

-The deadline for submissions is May 1, 2021.
+The extended deadline for online submissions is June 28.

 - Submissions can only be made online through a Sonus.ca user account.